scrudgey/DJ2020/clearsighter.md

 * ease disappearance, timed reappearance
 * windows still not working
 * cutaway renderer

-handle anchor
-sprites??
-frustrum size? frustrum geometry?
+* frustrum size? frustrum geometry?
+* change hashsets of renderers to hashsets of transforms
+* handle anchor
+* clean up code
+* sprites??

-selectively clearsight based on shooting enemies as well / enemies

-fix "isvisible" in gamemanager.level
+apply clearsightblocker to other windows selectively clearsight based on shooting enemies as well / enemies fix "isvisible" in gamemanager.level

-clean up code

-change hashsets of renderers to hashsets of transforms

 "dont hide interloper" tag
+interloper frustrum should be rotated at an angle consummate with isometric view